 Surveillance cameras are located on all school buses and in various public spaces in school buildings.
+Students have no expectation of privacy in places where surveillance cameras are installed.
 These cameras are present to assist school officials in providing a safe learning environment for all students.
-Video from these cameras although otherwise confidential student records, may be reviewed in the presence of school officials by parent(s)/guardian(s) of students being disciplined as a result of misconduct recorded on tape.
-Video may be used as evidence in student hearings.
-See OPS Policy No. 3231 for more information on video surveillance.
+Video from these cameras is not generally a student record.
+The video may become a student record if it is directly related to a student rather than just incidentally related, which is determined on a case-by-case basis.
+Videos that are student records may be reviewed by the parent(s)/guardian(s) of the student in the presence of school officials.
+Videos that are student records may be used as evidence in student hearings and may become public if the parent(s)/guardian(s) request an open hearing.
+See OPS Policy 3231 for more information on video surveillance.